dftbplus/skpar/docs/source/reference.objectives.rst

 model-factor, and a summation over all models is done, prior to comparison with reference data.

-So, the three (nonequivalent) ways in which models can be specified is:
+Therefore, the three (nonequivalent) ways in which models can be specified are:

 .. code-block:: yaml

     objectives:
         - query:
             # other fields
-            models: name
+            models: name   # or [name, ]
             # or
             models: [name1, name2, name3..., nameN]
             # or